baswantrayallad/uvce-marvel-tasks/assets/1level-report.md

 ## TASK 5: KALI Linux -
-**Infrastructure as Code**: The live-build Engine
+## Infrastructure as Code: The Live-Build Engine

-Kali is not "installed" like Windows; it is "composed."
-The engineers use a framework called live-build.
+Kali Linux is not installed in the same way as traditional operating systems like Windows.
+Instead, it is **built and assembled using an automated system**.
+The Kali development team uses a framework called **live-build** to construct the operating system.

-**The Build Pipeline**: Instead of manually configuring a system, engineers define the OS in a Git repository (live-build-config).
-When they trigger a build, a script pulls the Debian core, overlays Kali-specific configurations, and "chroots" (changes root) into the environment to install 600+ tools.

-**Metapackages**: To manage the massive toolset, Kali uses Metapackages (e.g., kali-linux-top10, kali-linux-headless).
-These are "empty" packages that contain a list of dependencies.
-Installing one metapackage triggers the logic to pull every tool required for that specific engineering role.
+### The Build Pipeline
+Rather than manually configuring every component of the system, developers define the entire operating system configuration inside a **Git repository** called `live-build-config`.

+When a build process is triggered:
+1. The script downloads the **Debian base system**.
+2. Kali-specific configurations and packages are added on top of it.
+3. The build system then uses **chroot (change root)** to enter the build environment and install more than **600 security and penetration testing tools**.

+This automated pipeline ensures that Kali Linux can be **reproduced consistently and updated efficiently**.

+### Metapackages
+To manage the large number of security tools included in Kali Linux, the developers use **Metapackages**.

+A metapackage is essentially an **empty package that contains a list of dependencies** rather than actual software.
+When a user installs a metapackage, it automatically installs all the tools listed within it.

+Examples include:
+- `kali-linux-top10` – installs the most commonly used penetration testing tools.
+- `kali-linux-headless` – installs tools suitable for server or non-GUI environments.

+This approach allows users to install only the tools relevant to their **specific cybersecurity tasks or roles**.

 Social Engineering Attacks:
 ![SET](https://github.com/baswantrayallad/uvce-marvel-tasks/blob/main/Task5.png?raw=true)

 ## TASK 6: Socket.IO
+## Socket.IO Architecture

-**Socket.IO** is more than just WebSockets.
-It is a management layer that sits on top of two sub-layers:
+**Socket.IO** is not limited to just WebSockets.
+It acts as an additional communication layer that manages real-time connections between the client and server.
+This layer works on top of two important components that handle connectivity and message management.

-**Engine.IO**: The low-level engine that handles the connection.
-It first tries to connect via HTTP Long Polling for safety, then "upgrades" the connection to WebSockets for maximum speed.

-**Packet Buffering**: If a user’s connection drops (e.g., they go through a tunnel), Socket.IO automatically buffers messages and sends them the moment they reconnect.

-**Multiplexing** (Namespaces/Rooms): You can split one connection into multiple channels.
-For a chat app, "Rooms" allow you to isolate conversations so that User A and User B don't see User C's messages.
+### Engine.IO
+**Engine.IO** is the core communication engine used by Socket.IO to establish and maintain connections.

+When a client connects:
+1. The system initially establishes a connection using **HTTP Long Polling** to ensure compatibility and reliability.
+2. After the connection is verified, it attempts to **upgrade the connection to WebSockets** for faster and more efficient real-time communication.

+This fallback mechanism ensures that communication still works even in networks where WebSockets are restricted.

+### Packet Buffering
+Socket.IO includes a **packet buffering mechanism** that improves reliability.

+If a user's connection is temporarily interrupted (for example, due to poor network connectivity or moving through a tunnel), Socket.IO stores outgoing messages in a buffer.
+Once the connection is restored, the buffered messages are automatically transmitted to the client so that no important communication is lost.

+### Multiplexing (Namespaces and Rooms)
+Socket.IO supports **multiplexing**, which allows multiple communication channels to operate over a single connection.

+This is implemented using **Namespaces and Rooms**:
+- **Namespaces** allow separation of different application features.
+- **Rooms** allow grouping of users within a namespace.

+For example, in a chat application, each room can represent a separate conversation group.
+Messages sent within a room are only delivered to users who are part of that room, ensuring that conversations remain isolated.

 ![Socket.io](https://github.com/baswantrayallad/uvce-marvel-tasks/blob/main/TASK6%20socket.io.png?raw=true)

 ## TASK 7: OSI

+## OSI Reference Model

+The **Open Systems Interconnection (OSI) Reference Model** is a conceptual framework used to understand how different computer systems communicate over a network.
+It provides a standard structure that allows devices and software from different vendors and operating systems to interact with each other.

+Because of this standardized model, communication is not restricted to a specific operating system or hardware platform.
+Systems built with different technologies can still exchange data effectively.

-The OSI reference model
+### The Seven Layers of the OSI Model

-The OSI model is used to connect to the open systems—these are the systems that are open and communicate with other systems.
-By using this model, we do not depend on an operating system anymore, so we are allowed to communicate with any operating system on any computer.
-This model contains seven layers, where each layer has a specific function and defines the way data is handled on certain different layers.
-The seven layers that are contained in this model are the Physical layer, Data Link layer, Network layer, Transport layer, Session layer, Presentation layer, and the Application layer.
+1. **Physical Layer**
+   Responsible for the transmission of raw bits over a physical medium such as cables, fiber optics, or wireless signals.

+2. **Data Link Layer**
+   Ensures reliable data transfer between directly connected devices and handles error detection and correction.

+3. **Network Layer**
+   Manages logical addressing and routing so that data packets can travel between different networks.

+4. **Transport Layer**
+   Provides end-to-end communication, ensuring data is delivered completely and in the correct order.

+5. **Session Layer**
+   Establishes, manages, and terminates communication sessions between applications.

+6. **Presentation Layer**
+   Translates data into a format that the application layer can understand, and may handle encryption or compression.

+7. **Application Layer**
+   The top layer that directly interacts with user applications and provides network services such as web browsing, email, and file transfer.

 ![osi](https://github.com/baswantrayallad/uvce-marvel-tasks/blob/main/Task7%20osi-model.png)